-Tap into the power of those subscriptions and use the email address — one of the most valuable pieces of first-party data — to understand what your customers want.
+Tap into the power of those subscriptions and use the email address — one of the most valuable pieces of first-party data — to create a target user profile and understand what your customers want.
 From there, you can create unique audience segments based on different interests and behaviors, and reach each segment with targeted personalization strategies.

 Rolling Stone, for example, delivers a range of newsletters for people interested in different content areas, such as breaking news, country music, and politics.
 Each offering represents a unique audience segment of people who’ve opted into one-on-one content that meets their preferences.